Constantinople: Rise and Fall (A Brief History)

 hagia sofia justinian grand cathedral

-View of Hagia Sophia, Justinian’s grand cathedral, and one of the largest domed buildings in the world
+View of Hagia Sophia, Justinian’s grand cathedral and one of the largest domed buildings in the world

 Constantine was not a Christian emperor, but he was the first Roman ruler who promoted this burgeoning religion.
 A few decades after his death, under Emperor Theodosius the Great, the Roman Empire became the Christian Empire.
 Unsurprisingly, Constantinople became the Christian capital, a city filled with domes of Orthodox churches.
-The great cathedral of Hagia Sophia was rebuilt by Emperor Justinian I in the mid-fifth century following the Nika riots, and the great fire that devastated most of the city.
+The great cathedral of Hagia Sophia was rebuilt by Emperor Justinian I in the mid-5th century following the Nika riots and the great fire that devastated most of the city.
 Lavishly decorated with golden mosaics, marble floors, and porphyry columns, Justinian’s new cathedral remained the largest domed structure until the Renaissance.

 The building was so magnificent that when the emperor entered it for the first time, he exclaimed: “Solomon, I have surpassed thee!”
 Justinian also oversaw the construction of the Hagia Irene and the Holy Apostles, the imperial mausoleum.
-In the following centuries, pious Byzantine emperors continued filling the cityscape with domed churches and monasteries, brimming with relics, thus justifying their title of “God’s vicegerents on earth.”
+In the following centuries, pious Byzantine emperors continued filling the cityscape with domed churches and monasteries brimming with relics, thus justifying their title of “God’s vicegerents on earth.”

-The Impregnable Defenses of Constantinople
+The City Had Impregnable Defenses

 theodososian walls constantinople